 In the 1910’s the family suffered a period of additional trials.
 In 1910 Rosario died at only 9 months old.
 Two years later Lolita died at the age of 5, and a year later Asuncion died at the age of 8.
 St. Josemaria, a bright young student with a cheerful and open personality, watched his parents suffer these hardships with a deep faith in God.
 He made his First Holy Communion on April 23, 1912.

 In 1915, the business of Jose Escriva suffered an abrupt turn due to the unjust actions of one of his partners and the family’s savings were lost.
-This severe economic setback resulted in the family leaving Barbastro and settling in the town of Logroño where his father had found work as a sales clerk in a business similar to the one of which he had previously been proprietor.
+This severe economic setback resulted in the family leaving Barbastro and settling in the town of Logroño where his father had found work as a sales clerk in a textile business similar to the one of which he had previously been proprietor.

-At the age of 16, while walking in Logroño on a cold winter day, St Josemaria noticed footprints in the snow left by the bare-feet of a Carmelite friar.
+At the age of 16, while walking in Logroño on a cold winter day, St. Josemaria noticed footprints in the snow left by the bare-feet of a Carmelite friar.
 As he considered the life of dedication represented by those footprints, he felt a deep awakening in his soul and wondered if he too was called to give himself to God.
-From that day St Josemaria felt that God wanted something from him, though he did not know what it was.
+From that day St. Josemaria felt that God wanted something from him, though he did not know what it was.
 Convinced that he could best discern this call as a priest, he decided to give up his intended career as an architect and enter the seminary.